Christophe Robino

 Christophe Robino (born 21 October 1966, Hyères) is a Monegasque politician.
 He is currently a member of the National Council of Monaco.
 He is a former member of the party Priorité Monaco but withdrew his political affiliation to take up a position as a Government Minister.
 He was formerly President of the Commission for Social Affairs and Diverse Opportunities.

-Following the passing of approval by the Minister of State and with the proceeding Sovereign Ordinance, Robino was made Minister for Social Affairs and Health.
+Following the passing of approval by the Minister of State and with the proceeding Sovereign Ordinance, Christophe Robino was made Minister for Social Affairs and Health.
 He serves under Minister of State Pierre Dartout.